From Summer Maternity Clothes to Being Pregnant at the Beach:

 Tips to Stay Cool:

-- Embrace Naked – Yep.
+- Embrace No Clothes – Yep.
 You heard me.
 If you’re miserably hot and need to feel cooler, lose the clingy clothes and let yourself feel comfortable.
 Draw the shades, turn on Netflix and hop in bed in your birthday suit.
 No judgement.

 - Drink Up – Staying hydrated will help your body do its job of keeping itself (and Baby) cool.
 Remember, it has to work extra hard, so you need extra water.

 - Scope out the Shade – Whether you’re hitting the park, the outlet mall, or the beach, let yourself get into the habit of finding the shade from the get-go.
 Walk under awnings, lounge under trees, and invest in a beach umbrella.

 - Fans = Friends – If you’re feeling hot, don’t just sit in it and sweat.
 Create some faux wind and let the breeze cool you down.
 Sleep with your fan on high, keep your A/C as low as your wallet can afford, and keep one of these babies in your bag.

 - Icey Treats – If there’s ever a time to let yourself splurge on cold summer treats, it’s while preggers.
 Keep your freezer stocked with popsicles (try to stick with healthier options,) find a go-to lemonade recipe, and practice the art of ordering the perfect mocktail.

 Did you just find out that you’re pregnant?!
 Congratulations!

 Summer is a fantastic time to announce your big news.